midtown-ai/glossary/glossary/o.md

 # Overfitting

+ ~ when accuracy on training set is much higher than the one on the test set

+ ~ means the model has high [variance] (works well with training set, but not with the test set!)

  ~ a Model that is overly complex and leads to high [variance] and low [bias] = noise is memorized in model! .
 In contrast, a program that memorizes the training data by learning an overly-complex model could predict the values of the response variable for the training set accurately, but will fail to predict the value of the response variable for new examples.

  `A well functioning ML algorithm will separate the signal from the noise`.